jmutai/k8s-pre-bootstrap/README.md

 ## WARNINGS

+- At stage `Prepare OS`, the reboot is performed twice, so it is better to execute the playbook from a separate server (administrator's computer), otherwise the playbook execution will be interrupted.
 - Step `config_os_network` assumes that the network in the OS is managed by the `networking` and `resolvconf` services.
 If the network settings are managed by the `NetworkManager` service, disable this step.
 - Virtual IP (VIP) must be recognized via DNS or be included in the `/etc/hosts` file.